-This is a course designed to provide a graduate student the basic knowledge and skills in educational philosophy and educational psychology.
+This course provides a foundational understanding of the interrelationship of planning, instruction, assessment and the use of standards in teaching at the K-8 level.
+Content includes formative and summative assessments, and learning how to choose and use each with equity and purpose.
+Prerequisite: none and skills in educational philosophy and educational psychology.
 Graduate students will be asked to think critically and creatively about concepts involved with the control of education, educational philosophy and psychology.
 The course will include how these philosophies or theories affect best practice; and how best practice affects these theories.
 Focus will be on those basic concepts central to the certification requirements as well as refinement and extension of those concepts.